 Charlie is also a Len Evans Tutorial Scholar and frequently seen on the judging circuit across the Capital City Wine Shows and Regional, recently appointed the first chairing role of the Langhorne Creek Wine Show in 2019.

-Matthew has over 24 years in the wine industry – across Australia and a stint in Austria.
+Matthew has over twenty five years in the wine industry – across Australia and a stint in Austria.

 Matthew’s experience includes working for wineries including Petaluma, Tyrells, Penfolds, Yalumba, Richmond Grove, Wynn’s Coonawarra and Esterhazy, before joining Seppeltsfield in 2015 with a focus on white wines.

-Matthew’s attention to detail has led to being recognised with numerous gold medals and trophies across both Clare and Eden Valley to date.
-Matthew is also an experienced national wine show judge
+Matthew’s attention to detail has led to being recognized with numerous gold medals and trophies across both Clare and Eden Valley to date.
+Matthew is also an experienced national wine show judge.

-Kingsley has over eighteen years’ experience in the wine industry.
+Kingsley has over nineteen years’ experience in the wine industry.

 Kingsley is responsible for leading the vineyard team, across twenty-five individual sites in the Barossa and Eden Valley, ranging from new and emerging varietals to historical plantings.